Futurism logo

 Ugh.
 I need to stop thinking about it.
 Dwelling on something I can't control doesn't make the situation any better.

-I close the app and open my mom's text.
+I close the app and open Martin’s text, already predicting his message.

-MOM: Hi Nira.
-I'm going to be working late tonight so it'll just be you and your dad for dinner.
-I think there are leftovers from last night's dinner, but if not then I'm sure you can come up with something.
+MOM: Hi my starling.
+I hope you had a good day in school.
+Seriphina and I will both be working late at the hospital tonight, so it'll just be you and your dad for dinner.
+I think there are leftovers from last night's meal, but if not, then I'm sure you both can come up with something.
 Love you.

 Honestly, with this nauseating anxiety gnawing at my intestines, I might pass on dinner tonight.
-Which I know isn't a good idea since I've been trying to put on weight so I can gain muscles for the Academy.
-But I just can't stomach the thought of food when I'm stressed.
+I know it's not a good idea since I've been trying to put on weight so I can gain muscle for the Academy, but I just can't stomach the thought of food when I'm stressed.

 Sonovabitch it’s cold!
 I'm not made for Cylia’s subzero climate!

 My train of thought lingers at that notion.
 Not me.
 I prefer my solitude.
-I constantly wonder why I'm so different from the other Ravegeers.
+I’m constantly wondering why I'm so different from the other Ravegeers…

 "Hello, Nira," she croaks.
 "How was school?
 I heard finals are tomorrow."